debops/debops/docs/meta/philosophy.rst

 results in a lot of responsibility.
 I am doing what I can to keep up with that.
 For example, I switched to Qubes OS in 2016-12.
 All my development work is done from there from now on.
 OpenPGP signatures come from stripped down, offline VMs.
-The reason I am doing all of this as a responsable sysadmin and developer is to keep our dear users safe during those difficult and advanced times.
+The reason I am doing all of this as a responsible sysadmin and developer is to keep our dear users safe during those difficult and advanced times.

 DebOps is already one of a kind when it comes to configuration management for